arvind-india/mct-bqp/QUICKSTART.md

 	sudo apt install nvidia-cuda-toolkit
 	nvcc --version
 ```
 This will succeed but from my experience won't give you good enough results.
 Follow this http://www.pradeepadiga.me/blog/2017/03/22/installing-cuda-toolkit-8-0-on-ubuntu-16-04/ to get a working solution.
 You may install cuda-9.0.
+If you don't install with `apt-get` then you may have to add an export PATH to your bashrc.

 3. ATLAS/BLAS:
 ```